Vuelve (album): Commercial performance

 In the US, Vuelve debuted atop the Billboard Top Latin Albums the week of February 28, 1998, succeeding Me Estoy Enamorando.
 The album spent 26 weeks in this position.
 Billboard's Lannert credited its success on Valentine's Day weekend sales.
 On the US Billboard 200, Vuelve debuted at number 81.
 A year after its release, sales of Vuelve climbed after Martin's performance of "La Copa de la Vida" at the Grammy Awards.
 The album ended 1998 as the second best-selling Latin album (after Me Estoy Enamorando), and the best-selling Latin record the following year in the US.
 His rendition, along with anticipation of Martin's first English-language album, helped the former to peak at number 40 on the Billboard 200.
 According to Nielsen SoundScan, Vuelve has sold over 888,000 copies in the US, making it the 10th best-selling Latin album in the country as of October 2017.
 It was certified platinum by the Recording Industry Association of America (RIAA) for shipping over 1,000,000 units.
 In Canada, Vuelve reached number three on the RPM chart and number 11 on the Canadian Albums Charts; it was certified double platinum for shipping 200,000 copies in Canada.
 Over 1.5 million copies of the album have been shipped in Latin America.
-Vuelve has been certified triple platinum in both Argentina and Mexico, and platinum in the respective countries of Peru and Uruguay.
+Vuelve has been certified triple platinum in Argentina, and platinum in the respective countries of Peru and Uruguay.
+It was certified double gold by AMPROFON for shipments of 200,000 units.